-- 2.4 The institution regularly and systematically evaluates the achievement of its mission and purposes, giving primary focus to the realization of its educational objectives.
+- 2.5 The institution regularly and systematically evaluates the achievement of its mission and purposes, giving primary focus to the realization of its educational objectives.
 Its system of evaluation is designed to provide relevant and trustworthy information to support institutional improvement, with an emphasis on the academic program.
 The institution's evaluation efforts are effective for addressing its unique circumstances.
-These efforts use both quantitative and qualitative methods. - 2.5 The institution has a system of periodic review of academic and other programs that includes the use of external perspectives. - 2.6 Evaluation enables the institution to demonstrate through verifiable means its attainment of purposes and objectives both inside and outside the classroom.
-The results of evaluation are used systematically for improvement and to inform institutional planning, especially as it relates to student achievement and resource allocation.
+These efforts use both quantitative and qualitative methods. - 2.6 The institution has a system of periodic review of academic and other programs that includes the use of external perspectives. - 2.7 Based on verifiable information, the institution understands what its students have gained as a result of their education and has useful evidence about the success of its recent graduates.
+This information is used for planning and resource allocation and to inform the public about the institution.
+(See also 10.10)

-2.7 The institution determines the effectiveness of its planning and evaluation activities on an ongoing basis.
+2.8 The institution determines the effectiveness of its planning and evaluation activities on an ongoing basis.
 Results of these activities are used to further enhance the institution's implementation of its purposes and objectives.